opensafely-core/ehrql/docs/tutorial/quiz/index.md

 4: Create a patient series indicating the number of months between a patient's earliest diagnosis and their earliest referral.

-5: Create a boolean patient series identifying patients who have been diagnosed with diabetes for the first time in the past year, and who have a record of being referred to a structured education programme within nine months after their diagnosis.
+5: Create a boolean patient series identifying patients who have been diagnosed with diabetes for the first time in the year between 1st April 2023 and 31st March 2024, and who have a record of being referred to a structured education programme within nine months after their diagnosis.

 **DM020** Identify patients without moderate or severe frailty in whom the last IFCC-HbA1c is 58 mmol/mol or less in the preceding twelve months.